 Requests for access to personal information should be directed to our Privacy Officer, which will be dealt with as quickly as possible.
 We may need to verify your identity before providing access to requested information.
 Requests for a large amount of information, or information which is not currently in use, may require further time before a response can be given.
 We will not charge you for requests for access to personal information.

-We may refuse access to personal information in circumstances where giving you access would be unlawful (e.g. where a record which contains personal information about you is subject to a claim for legal professional privilege by one of our clients), have an unreasonable impact on other people's privacy, prejudice negotiations we are having with you or prejudice an investigation of unlawful activity or where we are unable to properly identify you.
+We may refuse access to personal information in circumstances where giving you access would be unlawful (e.g. where a record which contains personal information about you is subject to a claim for legal professional privilege by our client), have an unreasonable impact on other people's privacy, prejudice negotiations we are having with you or prejudice an investigation of unlawful activity or where we are unable to properly identify you.

 We will refuse access to personal information when it relates to existing or anticipated legal proceedings and the information would not be accessible by the process of discovery in those proceedings.
 If access to personal information is refused, an explanation will be provided.